How do I get found in local search results?

 Sub-headings (H2s, H3s, H4s, etc.,) also help indicate to a search engine what the website is about.

-For example, a typical heading on a website may be something like, “we are a Florida based company,” however, instead try to be more specific such as, “Miami based plumber” (or whatever your specific location is).
+For example, a typical heading on a website may be something like, “we are a Florida based company,” however, instead try to be more specific such as, “Miami based plumber” (or whatever your specific city/town is).

 As for sub-headings (H2s and H3s), instead of generic statements such as “About Us,” or “Our Services,” again, consider sub-headings that are more specific to what it is that you’re offering (and where you are offering it).